rubenscheedler-study/AnalysisIO/README.md

 # AnalysisIO
-A C# software analysis tool with custom metrics.
+A C# software analysis tool that visualizes class dependencies.